jonalexander/frederick-bouldering-v2/notes.md

  to do --

-- deploy on heroku
-  1. install postgres locally
-  2. migrated to postgres
-  3. pushed to heroku
-  ** NEED TO SEED DB **
-- add S3
+- Add S3 keys to heroku

 * clean up extra models
 * clean up all forms
-* remove styling from submit buton
+* remove styling from submit button

-* link up with S3
-* migrate to postgres & deploy to heroku

 * tests
-* db seeding